enriquepablo/terms/README.rst

 The Terms knowledge store
 =========================

-Terms is a smart knowledge store.
+Terms is a knowledge store.
-It is used to store knowledge, that can later be queried.
+It provides a declarative language to express and query that knowledge.
-It provides a declarative language with which to express the knowledge.
+The main claim to usefulness that Terms has lies in the Terms language:
-I call it smart because its language can be used to express rules, and these rules combine existing knowledge to produce new knowledge.
+It is purported to be very powerful, and very close to the natural languages.

 Terms is licensed under the GPLv3, and is hosted at `github <https://github.com/enriquepablo/terms>`_.